What is Market Mapping for

 How to map your market for prospecting

-This free tool allows you to input your target criteria (locality, industry, department, job title and company size) and then sit back and relax.
+Our free market map tool allows you to input your target criteria (locality, industry, department, job title and company size) to understand the size and makeup of your market.

-This awesome tool will mine LinkedIn data (no stale databases here) and quickly map the size and scale of your addressable market.
+This awesome market mapping for sales tool will mine live LinkedIn data (no stale databases here) and quickly map the size and scale of your addressable market.